Aragorn3022/bp-modshield/README.md

 These run automatically without moderator action:
 - Blacklist filtering on new posts/comments
-- Spam restoration (approves Reddit-filtered content)
+- Spam restoration (approves Reddit-filtered content every 5 days)
 - Rumor flair warnings (on posts with "rumor" in flair)
 - Participation restrictions (if enabled)
 - Automatic bans at warning thresholds